-Washington DC Senior Trip 2024 Eligibility
+Washington DC Senior Trip Eligibility

-Conditions that will put your eligibility to participate in this fieldtrip under review by the Headmaster:
+Conditions that will put your eligibility under review by the Headmaster:

 - 1. Any failed class your Senior year. - 2.
 Any grade that is deficient as of the date of the Senior Trip. - 3.
-Any Senior Thesis Essay that is not turned in on time and approved. - 4.
+Any Senior Thesis that is not turned in on time and approved. - 4.
 Any In-school Suspension or Out-of-school Suspension during Senior year. - 5.
 Any Senior not on track to graduate.